swing-research/icecream/README.md

   --save_dir /path/to/save/dir \  # directory to save output if  different from training (optional)
   --iteration 5000 \  # iteration to use for reconstruction (optional)
 ```
+Note that the `config.json` file is generate during training and contains the model and training parameters and saved in the training save directory.
+You can also use a yaml config file instead of json.